-Georgia's Past National Officers and Honorary State Regents were asked to stand
+Georgia's Past National Officers and Honorary State Regents were asked to stand to be recognized as were the State Officers.

 Mrs. Dennis J. F. Beall introduced Miss Donna Raye Johnson, State Vice Chairman in charge of the Outstanding Junior Contest.
 Miss Johnson presented Mrs. Richard C. Kumpitsch of the Joseph Habersham Chapter as the Georgia nominee for Outstanding Junior Member.
 Mrs. Kumpitsch was accompanied by her husband and her mother, Mrs. Karla Wall.